tc39/notes/meetings/2017-09/sept-26.md

 MF: Do we have a consensus on Stage 2?

-LBR: Can we take the time to make this stage 3?
+LEO: Can we take the time to make this stage 3?
 I'd be up for it.

 BT: The spec has not changed for a year, the one big issue was around `isConcatSpreadable` - which has been addressed.
 Personally I have no problems with Stage 3.